top of page

 Issue #3.
 Ticket progression relies on the ticket owner alone.
 Being a "single point of failure" devoid of any cross-queue-cover, ownership silos substantially worsen untimeliness and unreliability in IT support.

-Issue #4.
-Support's primary ticket-based measure of performance, the ticket SLA, is highly inaccurate, lacks detail, and provides the false impression of acceptable service quality.
+Support's primary ticket-focused measure of performance, the ticket SLA, is highly inaccurate, lacks detail, and provides the false impression of acceptable service quality.
 With little actionable scope, it lacks purpose and so is not widely used.
 When used, the real performance of IT support is never known.

 Flow Management removes a further 15 operational issues inherent of the ITIL approach.